Primary Source

 اردو ڈیجیٹل اصطلاحات کا قومی منصوبہ

-An operational workbench in support of the National Working Group on Urdu Digital and AI Terminology, a Pakistan Digital Authority initiative to establish nationally standardized Urdu terminology for digital government services and artificial intelligence, grounded in authoritative scholarship and developed through a Five-Pillar Source Framework.
+An operational workbench supporting the National Working Group on Urdu Digital and Artificial Intelligence Terminology, constituted by the Pakistan Digital Authority to establish nationally standardized Urdu terminology for digital government services and artificial intelligence, grounded in authoritative scholarship and developed through a Five-Pillar Source Framework.

 The National Working Group on Urdu Digital and Artificial Intelligence Terminology is a Pakistan Digital Authority initiative to establish a unified, standardized, and practically usable Urdu terminology for digital government services and artificial intelligence.

 The absence of a coherent Urdu digital lexicon has fragmented citizen-facing interfaces, hindered AI system localization, and limited Urdu's standing as a language of technology.
-The Working Group addresses this gap by producing nationally endorsed terminology across six phases spanning approximately twenty-one months, beginning with citizen-facing digital services and progressing through artificial intelligence, cybersecurity, emerging technologies, policy, and specialized domains.
+The Working Group addresses this gap by producing nationally endorsed terminology across five phases over a five-month initial cycle, beginning with citizen-facing digital services and progressing through artificial intelligence, cybersecurity, emerging technologies, and policy domains, with an institutional-continuity track toward a permanent national terminology function.

 Every term is developed through a Five-Pillar Source Framework that grounds terminology in authoritative English sources, Urdu linguistic scholarship, and Arabic, Persian, and Turkish reference pillars, ensuring cultural depth alongside technical accuracy.